-$$U_v(m) = T{NP} + \widehat{T}{homeZone} \tag{1}$$
+$$U_v(m) = T{NP} + T{homeZone} \tag{1}$$

-being $T{NP}$ the time needed to reach NP given the current route and speed of the vehicle and $\widehat{T}{homeZone}$ the estimated time to go from NP to the homeZone based on the Dijkstra algorithm.
+$T{NP}$ being the time needed to reach NP given the current route and speed of the vehicle and $\hat{T}{homeZone}$ the estimated time to go from NP to the homeZone based on the Dijkstra algorithm.

-For instance, in the example depicted in Figure 2, a message is published at the infostation I and needs to be route to the homeZone denoted by the red dot.
+For instance, in the example depicted in Figure 4, a message is published at the infostation I and needs to be route to the homeZone denoted by the red dot.
 Both the vehicle $V_A$ and vehicle $V_B$ are potentially eligible as carrier but the latter is preferable because its route will get closer to the final destination, i.e., the message's homeZone.
 Nevertheless, while approaching $NP_B$ the node encounters another vehicle, $V_C$ , whose route happens to cross the homeZone and hence it takes over the message and delivers it to the destination.
 Note that this process never ceases because as soon as $V_c$ will pass the homeZone, it will need to find another carrier going in the opposite direction back to the homeZone.

 Thus far, we focused our attention only on carriers but the goal of the protocol is to deliver the message to the subscribers.
-To this end, when a node receives the planned route from its neighbors, beside checking whether there is any potentially better carrier, it also verifies whether its messages are of interest for any of its neighbors, adopting the same approach as in the infrastructure-based version (e.g. replica routing and information dissemination occur at the same time).
+To this end, when a node receives the planned route from its neighbours, beside checking whether there is any potentially better carrier, it also verifies whether its messages are of interest for any of its neighbours, adopting the same approach as in the infrastructure-based version (e.g. replica routing and information dissemination occur at the same time).
 Therefore, we distinguish between two kind of messages: replicas and notifications.
 The former are the messages that need to be located as close as possible to the corresponding homeZone and can never be deleted.
-Notifications, instead, are those messages that have been delivered to subscribers or overheard.
+These messages are constantly routed in these location in order to guarantee persistency in low density or low-interest scenarios.
+Notifications, instead, are copies of the replica messages which are delivered to subscribers.
+These copies are stored on the receiver node and are forwarded only opportunistically if a subscriber is encountered, as detailed in Section 3.2.